 Mayor Bill de Blasio recently visited the lab of Dr. Brent Stockwell to discuss the new Columbia NYC Therapeutic Validation Center.
-The city is investing up to $9 million in the Center to help establish research facilities aimed at turning early-stage research into new start-ups.
-The Center will use mass spectrometry imaging technology “to create next-generation medicines that work by analyzing and orchestrating the behavior of individual cells in the human body to work in concert to eliminate disease.”
+The city is investing up to $9 million in the Center to help establish research facilities aimed at turning early-stage research into new start-ups as part of a wider effort to transform New York City into the “public health capital of the world.”

 Mayor DeBlasio toured the lab with Rachel Loeb, President of New York City Economic Development Corp (NYCEDC), Carlo Yuvienco, Vice President for Life Science at NYCEDC, and Dr. Hynek Wichterle, a collaborator with whom Dr. Stockwell is developing a small molecule treatment for ALS, among others.